-It sounds obvious, but piping outlines or details onto cookies is totally different than piping on cupcakes.
+It sounds obvious, but piping outlines or details onto cookies is totally different from piping on cupcakes.
 You need to anchor your royal icing onto your cookie (touch the tip to the cookie and pipe a little out so it sticks) before lifting up and basically piping in mid-air so the line of royal icing falls gently onto the surface.
 This really helps keep those lines sleek.

-4. Flooding consistency
+4. Flooding Consistency

 This is a thinner, runnier icing that fills in (or "floods") an area outlined in piping or 15-second consistency icing.
 It's the fastest way to a flawless cookie finish, but only if the consistency is right.
 Make it too runny and you'll be left with a mess as it flows over your piping; make it too stiff and it won't spread or set smoothly.

-Another great thing about flooding icing is that you can use it to add painted effects, like these poka dots.
+Another great thing about flooding icing is that you can use it to add painted effects, like these polka dots.
 Once you've flooded your cookies, take a contrasting color royal icing (also in flooding consistency) and pipe in a pattern.
 Both royal icings will begin to settle and smooth over, creating a wonderful seamless look.

 To make royal icing with this consistency, add a small amount of water to your basic recipe until it's a bit runnier than honey.
 If you scoop some up with a spoon and plop it back into the bowl, you should see the icing blend back together in a few seconds.

 For better control, use a small squeeze bottle rather than a piping bag.
-Smaller ketchup-like bottles work well because of their tiny nibs.